ghanshyamverma4654/Commands-for-Linux/Edit-or-embed-Ace-(with-Teleport).md

-There is multiple ways to work on / with Ace, one is using [git submodules] and another is using [teleport].
-This document describes just a later one.
+There are multiple ways to work on/with Ace.
+One may use [git submodules] or [teleport].
+This document describes just the latter.

 ## Prerequisites ##